smartanthill/smartanthill2_0/docs/design-documents/protocols/saccp.rst

 SACCP Checksum
 --------------

-To re-use the same code which is used for SASP anyway, SACCP uses the following checksum algorithm:
+To re-use the same code which is used for SASP anyway, SACCP uses OMAC-AES128 (as used for EAX), with a fixed key consisting of byte 0xA5 repeated 16 times, as "SACCP Checksum".
+Further, SACCP Checksum MAY be truncated to required number of bytes (starting from the beginning of 16-byte OMAC tag) as necessary.

-* prepend input with input-size (encoded as Encoded-Size<max=2>).
-This ensures that CBC-MAC is secure (because prepending length as Encoded-Size guarantees that there are no two distinct messages which are prefixes of each other; not that we really need it).
-* split input (with prepended input-size) into 16-byte blocks; if there is an incomplete block, pad it with zeros
-* calculate CBC-MAC on sequence of these blocks, using AES-128, with a pre-defined AES-128 key, where each byte of the pre-defined key is 0xA5.
-* calculated CBC-MAC represents 128 bits (16 bytes) of checksum
-* starting from the beginning of the 128-bit (16-byte) checksum, take as many bytes as necessary (up to 16)

 SACCP Packets
 -------------